martencassel/nodejs-websocket-nginx-ingress-setup/README.md

 make
 ```

+But must importantly, first open the Makefile and check how it works...

 ## Notes

 The makefile will add a host entry into your /etc/hosts failure, which requires entering your password in the sudo prompt.